-GENERAL OVERVIEW OF TRAINING PROGRAM
+GENERAL OVERVIEW OF KARATE TRAINING PROGRAM

 This is a pre-karate program which emphasizes coordination & life skills.
+Much of their training is directed toward the mental and physical discipline along with self-defense, personal responsibility, and confidence.

 Beginning

-cardiovascular development, basic self defense and basic Japanese language.
-This gives the
+We focus on elementary karate skills, flexibility, muscular and cardiovascular development, basic self defense and basic Japanese language.
+This gives the student a good foundation for advancement to a more complex and demanding training schedule.

 Intermediate

-This class begins the deeper study of kata (form or predetermined moves), more aggressive self-defense techniques,
+This class begins the deeper study of kata (form or predetermined moves), more aggressive self-defense techniques, jujitsu, advanced kicking and punching and includes a more rigorous workout.

 Advanced